scloud19/SECipedia/AWS/RDS/aws_rds_setting_up.md

   a) Create an IAM user

   b) Add the user to an IAM group and assign the IAM user to an IAM group with admin permissions.
+    Whatever the account is, you need to make sure that it has the ability (through the correct policy)to perform RDS actions.

   Once this is complete, you can access AWS using a special URL and creds for the IAM user.
     http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html